Kristo1702/Kristo1702/README.md

 ## Well, hello there 👋

-i'm a software engineer student at Aalborg University (AAU), with a background in physics from Copenhagen University.
+i'm a software engineer student at Aalborg University (AAU), with a background in physics from Copenhagen University (KU).

 ### Programming language i work in (ranked in level of confidence):
 - <img width="15" height="15" alt="image" src="https://github.com/user-attachments/assets/cbe310da-0731-4e9a-adfa-b5be22fcff82" /> Python